kailas-muke/kailas-muke/README.md

 ### Hi there 👋
+Welcome
+My name is Kailas Muke.

+About Me:
+I'm always fascinated by how Machine Learning and AI can be applied to everything around us and this led me to be passionate about it.
+I am eager to keep exploring the vast sea that AI is and wish to develop my knowledge and skills in the same field in the near future.

+My Tech Skills:
+Machine Learning ,Deep Learning
+Web Tech:
+Data Base :
+My SQL
+Languages :
+PYTHON
+You can catch me at :
+LinkedIn : kailas

+GitHub : kailas

+Thank you !

 <!--
 **kailas-muke/kailas-muke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.